 Photography, as a documentary evidence of the fact, is not initially questioned and at first glance immerses the viewer into reality.
 But if you look closer, you can notice unfamiliar objects, and the longer you look, the more new details and associations can appear.

 Use of lens monocle creates the effect of illusory, the magic of what is happening which is amplified by graphics, complementing reality, and somewhere puts this reality in doubt.
-In general, the works style can be described as magical realism.

 * "Моое" means the word "море"(the sea) in which the vertical line of the letter "р" vanished the same like any natural materials are damaged or melt in the course of time.

 On the websites the authors published only one part of a big project.